Make the most of your day at Mottisfont

 When is it best to visit?

-We’re open from 10am – 4pm every day (the house and gallery open at 11am).
+We’re open from 10am – 5pm every day (the house and gallery open at 11am), last entry at 4.30pm.
 Most of our visitors tend to arrive between 11am and 2pm, which can cause congestion in the car park.

 If you have the flexibility, a weekday visit is generally quieter than a weekend, even during school holidays.
 If you can only visit over the weekend, Saturdays are usually less busy than Sundays.